MoonHighway/advanced-graphql-client/README.md

-# Advanced GraphQL Client Workshop
+# Advanced Apollo Client Workshop

 ## 🗻 GraphQL Summit 2023 🗻

-This repository contains resources for the Advanced GraphQL Client workshop at GraphQL Summit 2023.
+This repository contains resources for the Advanced Apollo Client workshop at GraphQL Summit 2023.
 We're glad you're here!

-## Setup Instructions
+## Instructions

 Download/clone this repo before you come to class, so you don't have to worry about installing dependencies over conference wifi.